Huzaifa-coder01/portfolio/README.md

 Each component keeps its CSS next to it.
 Shared classes (`.container`, `.section`, `.card`, `.btn`, `.chip`, `.reveal`) live in `index.css`.

-## Deploying

-Import the repo at [vercel.com/new](https://vercel.com/new).
-Vercel picks up the Vite preset on its own, and `vercel.json` handles the rest.
-After that every push to `main` deploys automatically, and other branches get their own preview URLs.

-`vercel.json` does two things worth knowing about:

-- rewrites all paths to `index.html`, otherwise loading a URL like `/projects` directly would 404
-- caches `/assets/*` for a year, which is safe because Vite puts a content hash in each filename

-Update the `canonical` link in `index.html` if you deploy to a different domain.

 ## Contact form